VladTheJunior/Resource-Manager/README.md

 *Utility for viewing, comparing, creating and extracting files from Age of Empires III .BAR archive*

+**Note by Kevsoft:** VladTheJunior will be inactive for a longer period of time and thus decided to transfer ownership to me, Kevsoft/KevinW1998.
+I will keep an eye out for issues and pull requests.

 **Developer:** VladTheJunior<br />
 **Current version:** 0.4<br />
 [Download Portable (.zip archive)](https://drive.google.com/file/d/1_HkpRWSgCh7w3fuyP2Qay-2cHJE8lhdK/view?usp=sharing)<br />